Verifier Threshold: An Efficient Test-Time Scaling Approach for Image Generation: Verifier Threshold

-Intuitively, the RBF budget allocations in Fig.~\ref{fig: compute dumping} are sub-optimal since the structural changes necessary to obtain a semantically correct image happens in the initial denoising steps, implying that more test-time budget needs to be allocated there rather than at the end.
-Manually hard-coding the compute distribution to have more budget at the initial steps is one approach to solving this problem as shown in Fig.~\ref{fig: mistake and manual budgetting} (b).
-Although this approach may yield improvements for certain prompts, it does not generalize well across all prompts.
-Therefore, an algorithm that automatically redistributes the compute budget is necessary.
+Intuitively, the RBF budget allocations in Fig.~\ref{fig: compute dumping} are sub-optimal because the structural changes needed to obtain a semantically correct image often occur in early denoising steps, suggesting that more budget should be allocated early rather than at the end.
+Manually hard-coding the compute distribution to allocate more budget to initial steps is one way to address this issue (Fig.~\ref{fig: mistake and manual budgetting}(b)).
+Although this can improve some prompts, it does not generalize well.
+Therefore, an algorithm that automatically redistributes compute is needed.